 A portfolio constructed for long-term resilience will be well served by a high-quality government-bond allocation, in particular one with US Treasuries and agency mortgages.
-During periods of stable or falling interest rates, these fixed-income building blocks may generate only modest yields but provide enough protection during volatile equity markets to result in more-attractive risk-adjusted returns.
-The 2022 experience also illustrates the virtue of cash in a balanced portfolio, particularly for investors who are retired and actively drawing upon their portfolios for living expenses.
+The 2022 experience - as well as 2025 thus far - also illustrates the virtue of cash in a balanced portfolio, particularly for investors who are retired and actively drawing upon their portfolios for living expenses.
 While cash might not earn much over inflation over long periods of time, a modest allocation can provide both safety and liquidity when stocks and bonds fall simultaneously.

-As we discussed in the Learning From History section of this paper, patience often rewards a diversified approach.
+As we discussed in the Learning from History section of this paper, patience often rewards a diversified approach.
 Although bonds served as a source of portfolio pain in 2022, over longer periods and more typical interest-rate backdrops, a high-quality US government-bond sleeve improved diversification more often than it detracted from it.
 And US Treasuries aren't exclusive in providing this counterbalance.
 Intermediate-term and short-term maturities of diversified high-quality bonds also provide some refuge when the US equity portion of a portfolio is under duress.
 Riskier fixed-income subsectors, such as high yield, nonagency mortgages, and emerging-markets debt, are highly correlated with stocks and should be seen as equitylike complements to a portfolio.